Dada-Tech/wildfire-analytics-dashboard/readme.md

 6. **Data Warehouse:** Use DBT perform consistent and stable transformations to build a historical fact table
 7. **Visualization:** I made a Looker Studio Historical Fires Report
 8. **Automation:** using Mage, and DBT to enforce data freshness
+9. **Deployment:** Deployed Pipeline to the cloud with tight security

 # Project Details